The Network Does Not Need Infiltrators

 This matters because many such systems continue to describe themselves in investigative terms.
 They speak the language of rescue, truth, exposure, urgency, and justice.
 But language is not function.
 Function is revealed by what the system rewards and what it suppresses.

 If a network rewards circulation over provenance, then stale media can be recoded as emergency.
 If it rewards emotional intensity over source integrity, then metadata loss is no longer a defect but an operational convenience.
-If it rewards central framing over lateral verification, then independent investigators become threats even when they improve the underlying signal.

 This produces a specific ecological outcome.
 The network becomes compatible with amplifiers, contamination-tolerant relays, moral dramatists, and actors who can convert distress into attention without collapsing under contradiction.
 It becomes incompatible with timeline cleaners, provenance restorers, and anyone who insists on distinguishing evidence from spectacle.

 The result is a system that can appear infiltrated without requiring many infiltrators.
 It offloads epistemic cost onto the periphery and retains functionaries who conserve or convert signal rather than repair it.
 Such a network may still contain sincere participants.
-It may still produce occasional useful outcomes.
+It may still produce useful outcomes.
 But sincerity is not the relevant variable.
 Selection pressure is.

 The question is not whether the participants believe in the cause.
 The question is what kinds of behavior the system makes adaptive.